mooreds/flurry-phonegap-plugin/README.md

 Here's how to install the plugin:

 1. Register with Flurry and get an App key
-2. Install plugin with plugman or cordova-cli
+2. Install plugin with plugman or cordova-cli: `cordova plugin add https://github.com/8zrealestate/flurry-phonegap-plugin/`
-3. Call the startSession() method, with your app key, after the device is ready
+3. Call the Flurry.startSession() method, with your app key, after the device is ready
 4. Call the other Flurry methods as appropriate.